Back

 Biography

 Bartolomeo Pinelli (1781, Rome – 1835, ibid.) was an Italian painter, engraver, and sculptor.
 He was the son of the ceramist G. B. Pinelli.
-Bartolomeo Pinelli was born in the Trastevere district (over the River Tiber).
-Street sketches of that western suburb of Rome repeatedly appeared in his graphic works later.
-He studied in Bologna, later on – at Accademia di San Luca (Academy of Saint Luke) in Rome.
-He attended the Academy of Felice Giani, an Italian painter of the Neoclassic style, from whom he inherited the drawing style.
-At the beginning of the nineteenth century, Bartolomeo Pinelli took an interest in the engravings of the Renaissance, namely in the works by Marcantonio Raimondi, and started making etchings and lithographs out of his drawings.
-In 1809, Pinelli created his first series of watercolor etchings – Collection of 50 picturesque costumes (Raccola di cinquanta costumi pittoreschi).
+Bartolomeo was born in the Trastevere district (over the Tiber River).
+He studied in Bologna and later at the Academy of Saint Luke in Rome.
+The artist attended the Academy of Felice Giani, an Italian painter of the Neoclassic style, from whom he adopted the drawing style.
+At the beginning of the nineteenth century, Pinelli took an interest in the engravings of the Renaissance, namely in the works by Marcantonio Raimondi, and started making etchings and lithographs out of his drawings.
+In 1809, Pinelli created his first series of watercolour etchings – Collection of Fifty Picturesque Costumes (Raccolta di Cinquanta Costumi Pittoreschi).
 The album was reissued in 1814 and 1815.
-In 1816, a new version of the album under the title Nuova Raccolta di Cinquanta costumi pittoreschi incisi di acqua forte was released.
+In 1816, a new version of the album under the title New Collection of Fifty Picturesque Costumes (Nuova Raccolta di Cinquanta Costumi Pittoreschi incisi di acqua forte) was released.
 Most of the Lviv engravings are from this series.
-The central theme of the artist's creative work is genre scenes (Costumi), which he saw in Rome, Naples, as well as the provinces of Abruzzo and Molise.
-Pinelli's engravings have not only artistic value but also carry important ethnographic information.
-In the 1820s and 1830s, the artist created drawings and engravings for poems by Torquato Tasso (1827–1829) and the novel “Don Quixote” (1834) by Miguel de Cervantes.
-One of Pinelli's famous series of drawings is Seven Hills of Rome (Sette colli di Roma) (1827–1830).
-The artist's works are housed in many Italian museums as well as in collections of other countries.
+The central theme of the artist's work is genre scenes (Costumi), which he saw in Rome and Naples, as well as the provinces of Abruzzo and Molise.
+Pinelli's engravings are not only of artistic value but also carry important ethnographic information.
+In the 1820s and 1830s, the artist created drawings and engravings for poems by Torquato Tasso (1827–1829) and the novel "Don Quixote" (1834) by Miguel de Cervantes.
+One of Pinelli's famous series of drawings is "Seven Hills of Rome" (Sette colli di Roma) (1827–1830).
+The artist's works are housed in many Italian museums and collections of other countries.

 Object description

-The composition is known only in one version from the album Nuova Raccolta di Cinquanta costumi pittoreschi incisi di acqua forte published in Rome in 1816 and replicated in 1817.
-In the foreground, there is a girl depicted in a festive national dress typical of the province of Abruzzo, and a young fisherman with a fishnet in clumsy clothes.
+The composition is known only in one version from the album Nuova Raccolta di Cinquanta Costumi Pittoreschi incisi di acqua forte (New Collection of Fifty Picturesque Costumes), published in Rome in 1816 and replicated in 1817.
+In the foreground is a girl depicted in a festive national dress typical of the province of Abruzzo and a young fisherman with a fishnet in clumsy clothes.
 The man is wearing a black hat on his head and the same black boots tied like ciocia.
-The young man backed off from the beautiful girl dressed in an elegant and embroidered with patterns dress with a light green apron, and a long blue skirt.
-On the girl’s head there is an original Neapolitan poke bonnet; on her feet there are golden shoes.
-The girl is easy and confident in her manner; she is pointing at something, drawing the fisherman’s attention.
-The scene is taking place in the background of the non-existing Fucine Lake with a fishing boat on the lake’s surface and a mountain range in sight.
-The Fucine lake (Italian: Lago Fucino) is a lake in the Apennines that overflowed from time to time and flooded the surrounding fields.
-Julius Caesar planned to drain it.
-But it was accomplished only in 1875.
+The young man backed off from the beautiful girl dressed in an elegant and embroidered pattern dress, a light green apron, and a long blue skirt.
+On the girl’s head is an original Neapolitan poke bonnet; on her feet are golden shoes.
+The girl is easy and confident, pointing at something drawing the fisherman’s attention.
+The scene occurs in the background of the non-existing Fucine Lake, with a fishing boat on the lake’s surface and a mountain range in sight.

 Inscriptions